mariomka/vue-datetime/README.md

 ## Theming

-Theming is supported by overwriting CSS classes
+Theming is supported by overwriting CSS classes.

 ## Development